Divisors on graphs, orientations, syzygies, and system reliability: Minimal free resolutions of system ideals

-\begin{Remark} The set $\{y_e-y_{\bar{e}}:\ e,\bar{e}\in\EE(G)\}$ forms a regular sequence for $\Sb/\C_{q,t}^\Oc$.
-Then by \cite[Thm.~A.11]{FatemehFarbod2} (see also \cite[Lem.~3.15]{EisenbudSyz}) relabeling the vertices of the complex $\mathcal{D}_G^{q,t}$ with monomials $\xb^\C$ (instead of $\yb^\C$ corresponding to cuts $\C$), gives us a polyhedral complex supporting the minimal free resolution of $\C_{q,t}$.
-Note that as usual, we extend the labeling to all faces by the least common multiple rule. \end{Remark}
+Note that the set $\{y_e-y_{\bar{e}}:\ e,\bar{e}\in\EE(G)\}$ forms a regular sequence for $S/\C_{s,t}^\Oc$.
+Then by \cite[Thm.~A.11]{FatemehFarbod2} (see also \cite[Lem.~3.15]{EisenbudSyz}) relabelling the vertices of the complex $\mathcal{D}_G^{s,t}$ with monomials $\xb^{\C_i}$ (instead of $\yb^{\C_i}$ corresponding to cuts $\C_i$), gives us a polyhedral complex supporting the minimal free resolution of $\C_{s,t}$.
+We extend the labeling to all faces by the least common multiple rule. \end{proof}

-\begin{Example} Consider the graph $G$ depicted in Figure~\ref{fig2:2partition}.
-Let $q$, the unique source, be the (red) vertex at the bottom, and $t$, a sink, be the (blue) vertex at the left.
-Acyclic partial orientations of $G$ associated to connected cuts $\EE(A,A^c)$ with $q\in A^c$ and $t\in A$, are depicted in Figure~\ref{fig2:2partition}.
-The corresponding mincut ideal is

-The corresponding acyclic partial orientations (with $2$ components) are denoted by $\pb_4,\pb_5, \pb_6$ in Figure~\ref{fig:graphic-arrangement}(a), see also Figure~\ref{fig:arrangement}.
-The acyclic partial orientations with $3$ components (corresponding to the edges in $\mathcal{B}_G^{q}$) and the acyclic orientation with $4$ components (corresponding to the unique top dimensional region) are depicted in Figures~\ref{fig2:3partition}.
-The induced subcomplex of $\mathcal{D}_G^{q,t}$ on the vertices $\pb_4,\pb_5, \pb_6$ which has three vertices, three edges, and one $2$-dimensional region resolves the minimal free resolution of the ideal $\C_{q,t}$.
-Also note that the Alexander dual of the mincut ideal is the `path ideal' between two vertices $q$ and $t$.
-Here $ \P_{q,t}=\langle x_2, x_1x_3x_4, x_1x_5\rangle. $ \end{Example}

-\begin{Example} Consider the complete graph $K_4$ on $[4]$ with the unique source at $4$.
-The acyclic partial orientations of $K_4$ are encoded in the barycentric subdivision of the $2$-simplex which supports the minimal free resolution of the ideals $\C_{K_4}^\Oc,\C_{K_4}$, and the ideal